pedro-dm-gomes/pedro-dm-gomes.github.io/_pages/research.md

 <div class="jumbotron">
 <div class="row align-items-end">
 <div class="col-md-9 col-sm-12">
- <h4>Point Cloud Prediction of Future Movements</h4>
+ <h4>Point Cloud Motion Forecasting via Graph‑based Machine Learning</h4>
-We introduce a Graph Neural Network, that given a point cloud sequence can make accurate prediction of future frames.
+We propoaw a Graph Neural Network, that given a point cloud sequence can make accurate prediction of future frames.

 We propose a learning approach that can process irregular point cloud sequences using a graph structure.
 To this end, we design a Graph-RNN cell that can leverage learned features, describing the local topology, to form spatio-temporal graphs, from where temporal correlations can be extracted as motion features.
 The features are then processed by a novel attention model to predict future movements.
 The attention mechanism allows the network to dynamically model the composition of local and global motions.